jremsza/goMLproject/README.md

 The project folder contains two programs.
 The first ML program is housed in the noConcur directory and fulfills the requirement of running a ML model on the Boston housing data with a subset of predictors using no concurrency.
 Also contained in that directory is a subdirectory called "data".
 This is a script that loads the dataset from a CSV and is utilized by both programs (See below for comprehensive code details).
 The other program is housed in the withConcur directory and fulfills the requirement of running the ML program with concurrency.

 # Instructions for Running the Programs:
-Using a bash shell, navigate to the directory that contains the executable.
+Using a bash shell, navigate to the directory that contains the program executable.
 Within that path run the following:

 ./noCuncur